rebelwarrior/numenera/setting/ninth-world.md

 #### Working the fields
 {:.subtitle.is-4.mt-4.no_toc}
 While some kingdoms (notably Navarene) have the occasional independent single houses in the country side, most aldeia and towns live together in an enclosed or fenced area, and travel and work their fields during the day.
-Because of this, cities and town have high population density.
+Because of this, cities and towns have high population density.
 Shepherds, who travel with their flocks and therefore live outside, are in danger most of their lives.
 Steadfast is considerably more dangerous than medieval Europe was, and especially so at night.

 #### Clothing
 {:.subtitle.is-4.mt-4.no_toc}